Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Dakabin has eight active public transport stops, offering a mix of train and bus services.
 These stops are served by 53 different routes, facilitating 1,822 weekly passenger trips in total.
-Transport accessibility is deemed good, with residents on average located 334 meters from the nearest stop.
+Residents enjoy good transport accessibility, with an average distance of 334 meters to the nearest stop.

-The service frequency averages 260 trips per day across all routes, translating to approximately 227 weekly trips per individual stop.
+Service frequency is high, averaging 260 trips per day across all routes, which translates to approximately 227 weekly trips per individual stop.

 Frequently Asked Questions - Transport